leixia0231/group-50/README.md

 version 1.3:
 - To achieve video like function
 - remove the 3D moudule(there are no suitable 3d moudule to use)

+version 1.4:
+- try to achieve function for 3D
+- add function for taking picture
+- add function for watching vdeio

 # group-50
 code